Moving Real-Time Video and Audio Over Packet Networks

 Week 7 - Review and Final Exam

-This is a six week, online course utilizing a “flipped classroom” learning model.
+This is a six week, online virtual classroom course utilizing a “flipped classroom” learning model.
 Course participants will spend time studying lessons and materials between weekly instructor coaching sessions.
 These instructor coaching sessions are live, one-hour sessions with the instructor answering questions and clarifying the more complex materials and concepts.
 If a participant is unable to participate in a live session, they are recorded and made available on-demand.

 Participation in this course assumes a general understanding of the most fundamental principles of Internet Protocol (IP) and internetworking.